lsprangers/lsprangers.github.io/docs/architecture_components/communication protocols/index.md

 gRPC is actually a superset of HTTP, and is built on top of HTTP/2.
 It uses Protocol Buffers (protobuf) for serialization, which is more efficient than JSON used in traditional HTTP APIs. gRPC also supports features like authentication, load balancing, and bidirectional streaming.

 ### Webhook
-Webhook means we setup a URL on the client side that can be called by server whenever it wants to gvive us some data - the server pushes to the client async
+Webhook means you setup a URL on the client side that can be called by server whenever it wants to gvive us some data - the server pushes to the client async

 ### WebSockets
 - **WebSockets**: A protocol that provides full-duplex communication channels over a single TCP connection - it's used for real-time applications where low latency is required